 Job burnout is an employee’s response to emotional and work-related stress.
 The WHO recognises it as an “occupational phenomenon” that has three major components:

-Depersonalisation happens when an employee begins distancing themselves from people they work with as a coping strategy to deal with overwhelming emotional exhaustion.
+Depersonalisation happens when employees begin distancing themselves from the people they work with as a coping strategy to deal with overwhelming emotional exhaustion.
 It is a feeling of cynicism and pessimism as if they are cut off or separated and unable to interact with work and their co-workers.

-Decreased efficacy occurs when an employee feels they aren’t accomplishing as much at work as they used to.
-This could be a result of micromanaging where the employee feels like they are constantly being reviewed, which can lead them to feel like they are not capable in their roles.
+Decreased efficacy occurs when employees feel they aren’t accomplishing as much at work as they used to.
+This could be a result of micromanaging, where the employee feels like they are constantly being reviewed, which can lead them to feel like they are not capable in their roles.

 What causes it?